-- A. In provincial competition, the competition Chair and the ASAA Commissioner are responsible for ensuring that qualified and certified RCGA rules officials are present to deal with all issues, interpretations and questions arising out of rule interpretations and infractions - B. Course marshals shall be on course at all times with the capability to communicate immediately with the rules official where rule interpretations are required.
+A. In provincial competition, the competition Chair and the ASAA Commissioner are responsible for ensuring that qualified and certified RCGA rules officials are present to deal with all issues, interpretations and questions

+B. Course marshals shall be on course at all times with the capability to communicate immediately with the rules

-SECTION XVI RUGBY
+SECTION XVI RUGBY SEVENS